vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 THE country's MISFORTUNE 201

-man must be presumed to intend the natural conse- quences of his acts.'
+man must be presumed to intend the natural conse###quences of his acts.'
 My contention is supported by the caseofRex z;s.Baru3,Hyndmanaai^Or3 which was tried by Justice Cave who in his charge to the Jury said :

-' I am unable to agree entirely with the Attorney- General when he says that the real charge is that though these men did not incite or contemplate disorder yet as it was the natural consequence of the words they used, they are responsible for it.
+' I am unable to agree entirely with the Attorney###General when he says that the real charge is that though these men did not incite or contemplate disorder yet as it was the natural consequence of the words they used, they are responsible for it.
 In order to make out